-Case study two can either build on case study one or stand alone.
+This case study can either build on other case studies in this unit or stand alone.
 It is broken up into two one-hour lessons that explore the resistance faced as the Brown v.
 Board of Education decision was implemented and public schools across the nation were desegregated.
-The case study focuses on the Boston busing crisis and draws on photographs, artifacts, court decisions, newspaper articles, and oral histories to build students’ understanding of historical context and perspective.
-The goal of the tasks in these lessons is to provide students a more complex and complicated account of the legacy of segregation in one Northern city.
+The study focuses on the Boston busing crisis and draws on photographs, artifacts, court decisions, newspaper articles, and oral histories to build students’ understanding of historical context and perspective.
+The goal of the tasks in this lesson is to provide students a more complex and complicated account of the legacy of segregation in one Northern city.

 Note to Educators: One of the resources contains an offensive racial slur.